Agroang/Agroang/README.md

 I am a full-stack web developer currently increasing my <strong>JavaScript</strong> skills! (and general Front-end skills) I am currently looking to work as a <strong>frontend web developer</strong> but also open to <strong>backend</strong>. <strong>Full-stack</strong> is also always welcomed but I want to keep getting better and better at my frontend skills.
 I have a strong communicational background so a technical <strong>PM</strong> position is also one of my interests🔥
 <hr>
-💻Currently learning more about: <strong>React.js, TypeScript</strong>💾
+💻Currently learning more about: <strong>React.js, TypeScript, RSpec</strong>💾
 <br>
 🌱Things that I plan to learn in the near future: <strong>Node.js</strong>, <strong>Python</strong>, and more👊
 <hr>